 - One study showed that a group of children who signed when they were preverbal had higher IQ scores as second graders than the group of children who did not sign.

-More about sign language:
+More about sign language for kids:

 - Will signing delay speech?
 (Click here.)